-- 15 Connect an empty fill bottle to the fill panel and repeat the steps 4-6 above to flush the isopropanol out of the Blood System, using air. - 16 Wait until there is no more fluid emitted from the simulator. then press the fill button once again so that filling is disabled (LED indicator should be off). - 17 In the LLEAP Software uncheck all boxes and move the sliders all the way to the left, Disconnect the fill bottle and wounds.

-Note: Never store the simulator with isopropanol or liquid in the Fluid System.
+- 15 Connect an empty fill bottle to the fill panel and repeat the steps 4-6 above to flush the Isopropanol out of the blood system, - 16 Wait until there are no more fluids emitted from the simulator. then press the fill button once again so that filling is disabled (LED indicator should be off). - 17 In the LLEAP Software uncheck all boxes and move the sliders all the way to the left, Disconnect the fill bottle and Wounds. - Note: Never store the simulator with Isopropanol or liquid in the fluid system.